-This article introduces how to resize system partition on Windows Server 2012 R2.
-Shrink system partition to create new or expand D(E) drive without data loss.
+This article introduces how to shrink system partition on Windows Server 2012 R2.
+Decrease system volume to create new or expand D/E drive without data loss.

 Resize system partition with Disk Management

 It can't be better if you can re-size disk partition if any one is running out of space or due to some other reasons.
 Besides modifying the parameters of partition and files, when resizing system partition on Server 2012, the boot related files must be updated, too, so comparing with data volumes, it is more complicated to resize system volume.

 To shrink and extend system partition on Windows Server 2012, the built-in Disk Management utility can help you, and there is no difference to resize system partition or data volumes.
 However, because of some limitations you cannot shrink or extend partition with DM.